charliecjung/Chicken-Crossing/DEVELOPMENT.md

 <h1> Todo List </h1>

-<b> Add array of cars </b>

 <b> Possibly add pickup items </b>

-<b> Cars should auto destruct off screen and be replaced by a new Enemy object </b>

-<b> replace out of boundary should have if and else to account for left and right side </b>

 <b> random generator for sign of speed_ </b>
 <h1> 1:02 AM Friday </h1>